Do I need 800 Mbps internet? (and what is it good for?)

 An 800 Mbps internet connection can adequately host multiple users and devices in a large home.
 However, a sudden increase in users and devices, for example, during family events and get-togethers, can lead to network congestion and bandwidth strain.

 Furthermore, large houses with multiple floors and thick walls may contain dead zones with little WiFi coverage.
-To fully harness the potential of 800 Mbps in a large home, consider investing in a mesh WiFi system, which ensures consistent and robust coverage across every corner of your house.
+To get the most from an 800 Mbps connection in a large home, consider a mesh WiFi system like Astound’s eero mesh WiFi to extend signal coverage and ensure consistent speeds across every corner of your house.

 Is 800 Mbps worth it?

-Having 800 Mbps internet speeds can be worth it for:
+An 800 Mbps broadband connection can be worth it if your household:

 When is it time to upgrade to a faster internet speed?

-Before you switch to a faster internet speed plan, assess your internet needs to determine whether it is time to upgrade.
-You might want to upgrade to faster tiers, like gigabit internet speeds, when you experience some of the issues, like:
+Before you switch to a faster internet plan, assess your household’s internet needs to determine whether it is time to upgrade.
+You may want to upgrade to faster internet speeds like Astound’s Gigabit fiber internet plans when you experience some of these issues:

-- An increase in users and devices in your home
+- An increase in users and devices slowing your internet speeds

-- Constant buffering and lagging when streaming videos
+- Constant buffering when streaming videos in 4K resolution

 Perform regular speed tests to evaluate whether your current speeds match the speeds advertised in your internet plan.
-In addition, implement the following WiFi optimization practices to improve WiFi speeds and ensure you have a consistent connection.
+To improve your WiFi performance, implement WiFi optimization practices such as placing the router centrally or using Ethernet connections.
+These tips help improve coverage, lower latency and ensure you have a consistent connection.

 Will my devices be capable of receiving 800 Mbps?